mhenke/CFML-in-100-minutes/cfml100mins.markdown

 To return data, we use ```cfreturn``` to instruct the method to return a "value".
 Since that wasn't in the last instruction before the ending ```cffunction``` in your ```makeToast``` method, you received *nothing* and tried to putting that into the "result" variable.

-For the purposes of our next section I"m going to return the chef instance itself from the method.
+For the purposes of our next section I’m going to return the chef instance itself from the method.
 If you wanted to picture the metaphor, imagine you are looking at your chef "frank".
 You say, "Frank, go make my toast", he tells you he's making the toast, goes to make it, then comes back to you to receive more instructions.
 He's **returning himself** to you.
 Here's how we implement it in code:

 #### Tag